CumulusNetworks/netqdemo-1.0/README.md

 Quickstart
 ------------------------
 * Download the NetQ Telemetry Server from https://cumulusnetworks.com/downloads/#product=NetQ%20Virtual&version=1.0.
 You need to be logged in to the site to access this.
-* Pick the virtualbox hypervisor.
+* Pick the Vagrant hypervisor.
+This assumes the Virtualbox hypervisor.
 If you need a libvirt version, use vagrate mutate plugin.
 * Add the downloaded box to vagrant via: vagrant box add cumulus-netq-telemetry-server-amd64-1.0.0-vagrant.box --name=cumulus/ts
 * The Telemetry Server will be the oob-mgmt-server in the picture.
 * If you do not have the telemetry sever already installed, vagrant will refuse to spin up